-If the Chancellor deems it necessary or desirable, he or she may meet with the student at any point to discuss the case.
+If the CEO deems it necessary or desirable, he or she may meet with the student at any point to discuss the case.
 The student may be accompanied by any person of his or her choice at the student's own expense.

-F. Decision by the Chancellor:
+F. CEO:

-Not later than twenty (20) days after the date appearing on the written appeal of the student; or the report of the Student Conduct Committee, if any, whichever is latest, written notification of the Chancellor's decision shall be delivered to:
+Not later than twenty (20) days after the date appearing on the written appeal of the student; or the report of the Student Conduct Committee, if any, whichever is latest, written notification of the CEO's decision shall be delivered to:

-- 1. the accused student:
+- 1. the accused student;

-- the Chair of the Student Conduct Committee, if the Committee heard or reviewed the case and made a report to the Chancellor; and
+- 2. the Chair of the Student Conduct Committee, if the Committee heard or reviewed the case and made a report to the CEO, and

-- 3. the Vice President, Student Services.
+- 3. the Dean of Student Services.

-The Chancellor may also notify other parties of his or her decision.
-The Chancellor may direct the Vice President, Student Services, if there is an institutional interest in doing so, and if such parties are authorized to receive such information under the "Santa Clarita Community College District Policy on the Disclosure of Information from Student Records."
+The CEO may also notify other parties of his or her decision.
+The CEO may direct the Dean of Student Services to notify others, if there is an institutional interest in doing so, and if such parties are authorized to receive such information under the "Santa Clarita Community College District Policy on the Disclosure of Information from Student Records."